 Ultrasonography of the pelvis is done if pain prevents an adequate physical examination or if more information is needed.
 It can detect abscesses in the fallopian tubes or ovaries and a tubal pregnancy.

-If the diagnosis is still uncertain or if the woman does not respond to treatment, the doctor may insert a viewing tube (laparoscope Laparoscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If the diagnosis is still uncertain or if the woman does not respond to treatment, the doctor may insert a viewing tube ( laparoscope Laparoscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more ) through a small incision near the navel to view the inside of the abdomen and to obtain a sample of fluids for testing.
 This procedure can usually confirm or rule out pelvic inflammatory disease.

 Prevention of pelvic inflammatory disease is essential to the health and fertility of a woman.

 Abstaining from sex is a foolproof way to avoid sexually transmitted pelvic inflammatory disease.
-However, if a woman has sexual intercourse with only one partner, the risk of pelvic inflammatory disease is very low, as long as neither person is infected with the bacteria that cause sexually transmitted diseases.
+However, if a woman has sexual intercourse with only one partner, the risk of pelvic inflammatory disease is very low, as long as neither person is infected with the bacteria that cause sexually transmitted infections.